SergeiOssokine/droughwatch_capstone/docs/index.md

-# Welcome to Draughtwatch capstone documentation!
+# Welcome to Droughtwatch capstone documentation!

 To see the main user guide, click [here](./user_guide/user_guide.md).